-Cleaning ovens has a bad rap because putting your head in to scrub the walls conjures up images of Sylvia Plath — but it still has to be done.
-If you go for a long time without cleaning out the walls and shelves of your oven it can start to smell funky whenever you heat it up.
+Cleaning an oven has a bad rap because putting your head in to scrub the walls conjures up images of Sylvia Plath.
+But it still has to be done from time to time.
+If you go for a long time without cleaning out the walls and shelves of your oven, it can start to smell funky whenever you heat it up.
 Depending on what type you have, there are a few different ways to go about cleaning your oven.
 If yours is of the self-cleaning variety, congrats; this will be way easier for you.
 If it’s an older model without that feature, you’ll have to do a little more work.
-In either case, here’s a quick tutorial on how to clean an oven — without using any harsh chemicals.
+In either case, here’s a quick tutorial on how to clean an oven without using any harsh chemicals.

 Inside the Oven

 The inside of the oven is one of the most neglected parts of a kitchen.
 It’s on of those “out of sight, out of mind” kind of things.
 Gunk can build up on the walls, and the more you cook the harder it is to scrape the grime off.

 If you don’t know whether or not your oven can clean itself, look on the nob and there will be a setting for cleaning.
 This process isn’t complicated; all it does is heat the oven to a really high heat and burn off everything stuck inside.
 Your oven will emit a pretty terrible smell, so open windows and keep kids and pets away from the kitchen until it has cooled.

 Step 1- For some ovens you have to lock it yourself, but others lock it automatically whenever you start the cleaning process.

 Step 2- Press the button or move the knob for cleaning.

 Step 3- It takes anywhere from two to six hours to complete the process and the door will unlock when it’s finished.